pfaciana/wp-now-playwright-testing/README.md

 node node_modules/wp-now-playwright-testing/setup-parallel-instances.js
 ```

-...this brings the required files over to your local project to run multiple playgrounds at once.
+...this brings the required files into your local project to run multiple playgrounds at once.

 2. Add `wp-now-playwright-testing` to your Playwright config...